Liviuss76/QuasarGC/README.md

 QuasarGC
 ========

-Quasar Game Center it's a self-hosted Java application designed to provide a backend service for Games in order to host Leaderboards, Achievements and Player profiles.
+Quasar Game Center it's a self-hosted Java application designed to provide a backend service for Games.
+The main purpose of this application is to provide a solution for game developers who's target platform is Windows since Xbox API for gamecenter is not public.
+Quasar Game Center has ability to handle Player profiles, Leaderboards and Achievements trough a RESTful API.
-Quasar Game Center use spring boot application with embedded Tomcat 7 with thymeleaf frontend and postgresql backend in a self hosting .jar file built by maven.
+Quasar Game Center is built on top of spring boot application with embedded Tomcat 7 with thymeleaf front-end and PostgreSQL back-end in a self hosting .jar file built by maven.

 ###### Technologies
 * Spring Boot + Security + MVC